andreim14/city-generator/readme.md

 - Saving the scene to Obj file

 This generator creates a bidimensional matrix and populates it as follows.
 At the beginning roads are created by using a sort of random walk algorithm.
 The algorithm "walks" in a direction and for each step it has a certain probaility to fork in a perpendicular direction (or double fork).
 If it forks, it will "walk" in the new direction and the fork probability will be halved.
-When the road reaches the border of the matrix or in some other critical case (such as a street parallel to the one near it) it will stop and the algorithm will continue from the point where it forked.
+When the road reaches the border of the matrix or some other critical cases (such as a street parallel to the one near it) it will stop and the algorithm will continue from the point where it forked.
 The result is a random road network that contains crossroads and can be more or less complex depending on the input fork-probability.
 After that we will have a matrix that contains the roads in order to let us place buildings and trees.
 The algorithm will then place buildings near the roads with the input of building-creation-probability, otherwise will place trees with the input of tree-creation-probability and will check the crossroads or the end of a road placing the right model.